Shingyx/schedule-shutdown/README.md

 -   You already know the command `shutdown.exe /s /t <seconds>`, but you can't be bothered converting 2 hours and 47 minutes into seconds
 -   You want something to force you to go to bed at a reasonable hour

-Requires Node 8 or above. _schedule-shutdown_ can also be used as a library.
+Requires Node 8 or above.
+Currently supports Windows and Ubuntu (other Linux distros should also work). _schedule-shutdown_ can also be used as a library.

 ## Usage